Razibul-Islam/Decentralize-Escrow/Instruction.md

 ## 📌 Overview

-The Escrow Smart Contract provides a trustless payment solution for freelance work and peer-to-peer transactions.
+The Decentralized Escrow Smart Contract enables secure, trustless payments for freelance and peer-to-peer transactions.
-It ensures that funds are securely locked until project conditions are met, reducing the risk of fraud or non-payment.
+Funds are locked until project conditions are met, minimizing fraud and non-payment risks.

-- **Clients** deposit funds into escrow.
+- **Clients** deposit ETH or ERC20 tokens into escrow.
-- **Freelancers** receive payment once the client confirms delivery or after an auto-release time-lock.
+- **Freelancers** receive payment after client confirmation or auto-release.
-- **Disputes** can optionally be resolved by an arbitrator (owner or DAO).
+- **Disputes** can be resolved by an arbitrator (owner or DAO).

 ---

 ## 🚀 Features

-- **Secure Escrow Payments:** Supports ETH or ERC20 deposits.
+- **Supports ETH & ERC20:** Accepts both native ETH and ERC20 tokens.
 - **Two-Party Workflow:** Client deposits → Freelancer delivers → Client confirms → Funds released.
-- **Auto-Release:** If the client doesn’t respond before the deadline, payment is auto-released to the freelancer.
+- **Auto-Release:** If the client is inactive past the deadline, funds auto-release to the freelancer.
-- **Dispute Handling:** Owner/DAO can resolve disputes by releasing funds to either party.
+- **Dispute Resolution:** Arbitrator can resolve disputes and release funds to either party.
-- **Platform Fee:** Percentage fee for platform sustainability.
+- **Platform Fee:** A configurable percentage fee is deducted for platform sustainability.
-- **Reentrancy Protection:** Secure withdrawals.
+- **Reentrancy Protection:** Secure withdrawals using `ReentrancyGuard`.

 ---